Click the numbers if you missed any of the first nine chapters:

 An unwelcome rush of nerves fluttered through her insides.
 “Where are we going, Lady Grace?”

-The skinny one, Lady Melinda, sniggered from beside Ismene, but the unladylike sound only gained her a glare from Grace.
+The skinny one, Lady Miranda, sniggered from beside Ismene, but the unladylike sound only gained her a glare from Grace.

 “Tis all part of the fun, Highness.”

 “Oh, but I must,” Grace said, her voice sickly-sweet, belying how much she’d like to call Ismene anything but.
 “Ah!
 I quite forgot.”
 Grace yanked Ismene to a halt.
 In the span of a single breath, she pulled a handkerchief from her bosom, whipped it around Ismene’s head, and effectively blinded her.